Genius and Figure

-Genius and Figure (Spanish: Genio y figura) is a 1953 Mexican comedy film directed by Fernando Méndez and starring Luis Aguilar, Antonio Badú and Esther Fernández.
+Genius and Figure (Spanish: Genio y figura) is a 1953 Mexican comedy film directed by Fernando Méndez and starring Luis Aguilar, Antonio Badú, Esther Fernández and Linda Cristal.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director José Rodríguez Granada.

 Plot

 Antonio is a player who abandoned his woman as soon as she gives birth.
 Antonio's friend Luis, will do his best to make him go back to his family.